-- Keeps your metabolism going at a steady rate which allows you to burn calories efficiently
+- Keeps your metabolism going at a steady rate which allows you to burn calories efficiently.

-- Helps you maintain hunger cravings and random food binges – keeps your blood sugar steady which helps prevent hunger attacks
+- Helps you maintain hunger cravings and random food binges – keeps your blood sugar steady which helps prevent hunger attacks.

-- Keeps your energy up!
+- Keeps your energy level up!

 The pitfalls of 6 small meals a day are:

 - Overeating!
 Small means small!
-1 slice of whole wheat toast with a slice of low fat cheese; or a handful of almonds with an apple count as mini-meals so be careful!
+1 slice of whole wheat toast with a slice of low fat cheese; or a handful of almonds with an apple count as a mini-meals so be careful!